Can You Improve Your Autoimmune Condition with Functional Medicine?

 So autoimmunity is not curable in that sense.

-But autoimmune disease is manageable, and it can be put into remission, especially with a Functional Medicine approach to autoimmunity.
+But autoimmune disease can be put into remission.

-One of the goals in a Functional Medicine approach to autoimmunity, is to promote immune tolerance to self-tissue in order to help reduce the amount, duration and intensity of autoimmune flares.
+One of the goals in a Functional Medicine approach to autoimmunity, is to rebuild immune tolerance and reduce ‘danger signals’ that keep the immune system on high alert.

 While we’re talking about helping the immune system, there’s also an important distinction to be made between this Functional Medicine approach to autoimmunity, and the medication route.

-While we’d look to support natural T regulatory cells that have a ‘modulating’ effect on the immune system, immunosuppressive medications act by ‘turning off’ the immune system.
+At Coho, we’d look to support natural T regulatory cells that have a ‘modulating’ effect on the immune system, but immunosuppressive medications act by ‘turning off’ the immune system.

-Turning off the immune system can have some undesirable side effects, as, at the same time as you’re stopping the immune system attacking your own tissues, you’re also lowering your defences to other harmful pathogens.
+And turning the immune system off (or reducing its function) can have some undesirable side effects, as, at the same time you’re stopping the immune system attacking your own tissues, you’re also lowering your defences to other harmful pathogens.

-While we’ll cover the Functional Medicine approach to autoimmunity more in a minute, implementing an approach where inflammation is reduced is really helpful.
+While we’ll cover the Functional Medicine approach to autoimmunity more in a minute, implementing an approach where the associated inflammation is reduced is really helpful.

 If we can reduce the inflammation associated with autoimmune diseases, our clinical experience is that this can help people to feel better, have improved quality of life, and be less reliant on medications.